jasiukiewicztymon/usefull-API/README.md

 ## Useful APIs

+Here you have some API's that I have used or I want to use in the future...

 | Category | Name           | Docs                                                          | Response format              |
 |----------|----------------|---------------------------------------------------------------|------------------------------|
 | Finance  | Yahoo Finance  | [Docs](https://www.yahoofinanceapi.com/)                      | JSON                         |